8 Types of Blogs and Bloggers. What Type is Yours?

 Business bloggers are those who blog for their business.
 That could be a business they own or company they work for.
 The business blogger’s goal is to gain more exposure, traffic, and ultimately customers for their business.
 Unlike the personal blogger, their writing is less focused on themselves and more focused on their business and their industry.

 A business blogger will write about the topics that will attract their ideal customers.
-For example, employees of a printing company will write blog content that aimed towards other business owners who are in the market for business cards, flyers, brochures, and other printing services.
+For example, employees of a printing company will write blog content that is aimed towards other business owners who are in the market for business cards, flyers, brochures, and other printing services.
 The blog posts will cover topics like “How to Design a Great Business Card,” ‘Typography 101,” and “Creating a Brochure That Boosts Your Business.”

 Successful business blog

 The success for a business blogger is to attract readers that will ultimately subscribe to their email list, submit a lead form, or make a purchase.
 The best way to build a community for a business blog is to identify people who are most likely to become customers of your business and create content that they would find interesting.
 Then make sure each piece of content leads these people to want to learn more about your products and services.

 Example of a good business blog: